Videogame Rating Council: History

 Prior to the hearings, Sega had become aware of rumblings from politicians that video game content was being scrutinized.
 As Sega was preparing to release the controversial Mortal Kombat for the Sega Genesis, the company worked to create its own rating system so that they would be able to market Mortal Kombat as a mature game not intended for children.
 Sega initially tried to license the Motion Picture Association of America's (MPAA) own rating system, but the MPAA refused.
 Instead, Sega created its own Videogame Rating Council (VRC) and revealed its existence on May 24, 1993.
 The council consisted of experts in education, psychology, and sociology as appointed by Sega.
 The VRC was one of several ratings groups to appear (among them, 3DO's 3DO Rating System).
 The VRC classified games that worked with Sega's consoles into three categories based on age: GA ("general audiences"), MA-13 ("mature audiences"), and MA-17 ("for adults").
 It was criticized by journalists and consumer groups for vagueness and inconsistency, and other companies did not want Sega to be in charge of the ratings organization.
 This was particularly true for Nintendo, which was in rivalry with Sega in the North American video game market at this time.
+Nintendo said that the rating system could be used to justify even more violent games.
+Sega responded by accusing Nintendo of hypocrisy for allowing fighting games such as Street Fighter II on its system.
 The lead editorial in the January 1994 issue of Electronic Gaming Monthly also criticized Sega for failing to inform and educate the public on the ratings system, particularly noting that the ratings appeared on the game boxes but usually not in advertisements for the games, and that most parents "either haven't a clue as to what [Sega's ratings] mean, don't know that they exist, or don't know why the game got the rating."

 Following the hearings, the games industry created the Interactive Digital Software Association in April 1994, which made a proposal for a rating system.
+Upon the formation of the IDSA, Sega attempted to get the rating system, but it was declined by IDSA member Nintendo, who feared that they did not want to deal with its competitor.
 The proposal was adopted by the United States Congress in July 1994 and the Entertainment Software Rating Board (ESRB) was founded in September to execute the plan.
 The VRC ultimately folded that year when replaced by the ESRB.
 VRC ratings had been used on several hundred games made by Sega and others.

 Ratings

 The three different ratings were as follows:

-The rating symbols appear above in their standard black and white format, but were typically recolored when appearing on actual box art.